Neomano

 Without a doubt a very interesting story.
 What Thomas Astley did not know is that it was a different species from the one previously mentioned Murex trunculus or Murex brandaris, but the similarity with the Phoenician purple is surprising.
 In addition, the similarity of the extraction method and its use is surprising.

-This snail still exists in America and in fact there are a couple of places where the method is still used as a tourist attraction more than anything else, as it is not a profitable method by itself today.
+This snail still exists in America and in fact there are a couple of places where the method is still used as a tourist attraction more than anything else, as it is not a profitable method in itself today.
 The point is that we will never know if this color is exactly the same as the famous Tyrian Purple.

 Be that as it may, we can say that the purple of America is the last purple on the planet.